dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 ### Method-based rule

 Use `Add(Action<RewriteContext> applyRule)` to implement your own rule logic in a method.
 The `RewriteContext` exposes the `HttpContext` for use in your method.
-The `context.Result` determines how additional pipeline processing is handled.
+The `RewriteContext.Result` determines how additional pipeline processing is handled.

 | context.Result                       | Action                                                          |
 | ------------------------------------ | --------------------------------------------------------------- |